opendevstack/ods-quickstarters/tests/README.md

 All tests of quickstarters follow the same scheme:

-1. a single test file, named `jenkinsfile_test.go`, inside a folder named exactly as the quickstarter type - which provisions, and runs a generated quickstarter
+1. a single test file, named `jenkinsfile_test.go`, inside a folder named exactly as the `quickstarter type` (e.g. be-golang-plain) - which provisions a quickstarter, and then runs the `jenkinsfile` of the newly created component to build and deploy it
-1. a directory `golden` housing golden records for the jenkins stages of the two runs, as well as from sonarqube to verify the actual jenkins responses against
+1. a directory `golden` housing golden records for the jenkins stages of the two runs (provision and build), as well as from sonarqube to verify the actual responses against
 1. a quickstarter test always provisions the component into an ODS created namespace called `unitt` - which is created by the tests in [ods-core](https://github.com/opendevstack/ods-core/tree/master/tests).
-So those must be run first, thru `make test` in `ods-core/tests`
+So those tests must be run first, thru `make test` in `ods-core/tests`

 **ATTENTION**: For the tests to work the `cd_user` configured in `ods-configuration/ods-core.env` **MUST** have rights to create and manage a bitbucket project